acumos/system-integration/docs/oneclick-deploy/developer-guide.rst

 as for generic k8s except that:

-* the IP address associated with the platform domain name is provided in the values input for the nging-ingress Helm chart, as controller.service.loadBalancerIP.
+* the IP address associated with the platform domain name is provided in the values input for the nginx-ingress Helm chart, as controller.service.loadBalancerIP.

 For deploying Acumos into Azure-AKS, an environment flag